wordofwarning/wordofwarning.org/socialexperiment/nov2025/index.md

 <hr>
 **Howard Walmsley** · *I Looked Into Their Eyes And Saw Only Pixels*

-A performance lecture by Howard Walmsley featuring the Kodak Carousel Slide Projector, with live improvised soundscape by Graham Massey.

-In slide collages, cutout digital citizens escape their building site hoardings.
+A performance lecture by Howard Walmsley featuring the Kodak Carousel Slide Projector, with live improvised soundscape by Graham Massey.<br>In slide collages, cutout digital citizens escape their building site hoardings.
 They overlap and collide, becoming framed in new relationships and chance meetings.
 Pressed up hard against the grit and noise of the everyday, they begin to reflect the chaos of the city.
 What will be the fate of these Imagined people in their yet-to-be places?

 Howard is a film-maker, artist, and anthropologist based in Manchester.
 His film work examines the skewed anthropology of everyday life.<br>Graham Massey is a musician, producer, and remixer.

 <a href="http://howardwalmsley.co.uk" target="_blank">howardwalmsley.co.uk</a> · Insta <a href="https://instagram.com/howard_walmsley" target="_blank">@howard_walmsley</a>
 <hr>
 **Y Talking Nonsense** · *I love myself but I don't like me*